bonvision/bonvision.github.io/_demos/demos_004_GammaCalibration.md

 * Open-source photodiode from Champalimaud Foundations’s Hardware Platform [link](https://www.cf-hw.org/harp/behavior#h.p_uMPRuA1sNnEB)
 * Thorlabs amplified photodetector [link](https://www.thorlabs.com/newgrouppage9.cfm?objectgroup_id=2655)

-**Data Acquisition device:** We ran our tests on an Arduino board [https://www.arduino.cc], and a HARP board [https://www.cf-hw.org/harp].
-The main requirement is that you would need to be able to read it with Bonsai [https://bonsai-rx.org/] (it covers most DAQs).
+**Data Acquisition device:** We ran our tests on an [Arduino board](https://www.arduino.cc), and a [HARP board](https://www.cf-hw.org/harp).
+The main requirement is that you would need to be able to read it with Bonsai (it covers most DAQs).

 ---